djweber/go-cognito-login/README.md

 # usage

-Run the `gcl` executable and select your user pool and client to retrieve an access token.
+Run the `go-cognito-login` executable and select your user pool and client to retrieve an access token.